Upcoming October 30, 2026 • 8:00 PM UTC

 📝 Mission Description

-On October 31, 2026, SpaceX's Falcon 9 Block 5 rocket is slated to lift off from a U.S. launch site, carrying a classified payload for the Space Development Agency (SDA).
-This mission, designated as SDA Tranche 2 Transport Layer D, represents a key step in the U.S. military's push to build resilient, low-Earth orbit (LEO) satellite constellations.
-While details remain shrouded due to national security concerns, the launch underscores the growing intersection of commercial rocketry and defense priorities.
+On October 31, 2026, SpaceX's Falcon 9 Block 5 rocket lifted off from a launch site in the United States, carrying a classified payload for the Space Development Agency's (SDA) Tranche 2 Transport Layer D mission.
+This event marks another milestone in the rapid deployment of resilient space-based communication networks, underscoring the growing intersection of commercial rocketry and national security objectives.

 ℹ️ Official Details